AdvancedUno/Torque/README.md

-# Torque - Dynamic and Eco-Friendly Marketplace Platform 🌱
+# Torque - Dynamic and Eco-Friendly Marketplace 🌱

 Torque is a dynamic and eco-friendly marketplace platform aimed at college students.
 It is meticulously crafted using **Next.js**, **Node.js**, **AWS**, and **MongoDB**.
 The platform is designed to facilitate sustainable exchanges of books and various items, with a focus on minimizing waste and promoting environmental responsibility during graduation transitions.